-In spite of the many similarities that members of the Churh of Jesus Christ of Latter-day Saint and Jews have in their religious societies, it is inevitably essential for Latter-day Saints and Jews to have some dialogue on the definition of "Jew" and "Gentile."
-Are Jews "Gentile" to the members of the Church?
-Are members of the Church "Gentile" to the Jews?
-"An undoubted factor in the survival of the Jews as a people with a common identity has been their shared experience of persecution at the hands of gentiles (non-Jews)."
-"In ancient Israel the acceptance of monotheism (the belief that there is only one God) became the chief factor distinguishing Jews from gentiles, who then worshiped many gods."
-"At this time gentiles were either natives living in Erez Israel or travelers passing through it.
+In spite of the many similarities that Mormons and Jews have in their religious societies, it is inevitably essential for Latter-day Saints and Jews to have some dialogue on the definition of "Jew" and "Gentile."
+How did Jews seem like

+"Gentile" to some members of the Church of Jesus Christ of Latter-day Saints?
+How do some Jews see members of the Church as "Gentile"?
+"An undoubted factor in the survival of the Jews as a people with a common identity has been their shared experience of persecution at the hands of gentiles (non-Jews)," "In ancient Israel the acceptance of monotheism (the belief that there is only one God) became the chief factor distinguishing Jews from gentiles, who then worshiped many gods."
+"At this time gentiles were either natives living in Erez (land of) Israel or travelers passing through it.
 Resident gentiles were protected by traditional hospitality and by contractual agreements made between Israel and the neighboring states.
-Native gentiles were expected to be loyal to Israel's civil laws in return for protection, but, were generally in a humbler position than the Israelite population."
+Native gentiles were expected to be loyal to Israel's civil laws in return for protection but were generally in a humbler position than the Israelite population."
 (Encyclopedia Judaica Jr.)